Addiction and Codependency: Are You Helping or Hurting Your Partner?

 - No longer taking responsibility for problems that your partner should be handling

-- No longer trying to protect your partner and their addiction; serious unaddressed issues (like addiction) have consequences.
+- No longer try to protect your partner and their addiction; serious unaddressed issues (like addiction) have consequences.

-- No longer accepting blame or guilt.
+- We are no longer accepting blame or guilt.
 You stop allowing yourself to be manipulated and understand that their problem is not your fault.

 - You begin to think about your needs

 - You start remembering to take care of yourself

 - You let your significant other know that their addiction problem is serious and they need help.